spatie/laravel-event-sourcing/docs/advanced-usage/temporal-query.md

 weight: 12
 ---

-One feature of ES is able to perform a temporal query quoted by Martin Fowler:
+One feature of event sourcing is able to perform a temporal query quoted by Martin Fowler:

 ```
 Temporal Query: We can determine the application state at any point in time.